Can Male And Female Betta Fish Live Together (Tips for success!)

 If you see any of these signs, it’s time to remove the female betta from the tank.

-Female betta fish are more likely to eat the eggs or newly hatched betta fry, so the male will become protective of the nest and may attack the female if she gets too close, so it is vital to remove the female as soon as possible after breeding to avoid this aggression.
+Female betta fish are more likely to eat the eggs or newly hatched betta fry, causing the male to become protective of the nest.
+He may attack the female if she gets too close, so it is vital to remove the female as soon as possible after breeding to avoid this aggression.

 Ensure to have a backup plan throughout the mating process if things don’t go as planned and you need to remove the female betta fish from the tank.
 You can either move her to another tank or put her in a separate container with some water and food until she is ready to be reintroduced.